noperator/curlmin/README.md

 # curlmin - Curl Request Minimizer

 A CLI tool that minimizes curl commands by removing unnecessary headers, cookies, and query parameters while ensuring the response remains the same.
+This is especially handy when copying a network request "as cURL" in Chrome DevTools' Network panel (Right-click page > Inspect > Network > Right-click request > Copy > Copy as cURL) as shown in this example:

 https://github.com/user-attachments/assets/c1acc4de-7836-494d-800e-1921ac93c8db

+## Description

+I use Chrome's "Copy as cURL" _a lot_ (so much, in fact, that I wrote [sol](https://github.com/noperator/sol) partially just to help me auto-format long curl commands).
+I often have this problem where the copied curl command contains a bunch of garbage (namely, extra headers and cookies for tracking purposes) that aren't at all relevant to the actual request being made.
+After years of manually trimming out cookies in order to see which ones are actually necessary to maintain a stateful authenticated session, I finally decided to make a tool to automate the minification of a curl command.

-How it works:
+### How it works

 1. Parses the curl command into a syntax tree 🌳
 2. Makes a baseline request to get the expected response 📜